aphyr/distsys-class/README.markdown

 - Jeff Hodges has some excellent, production-focused advice. https://www.somethingsimilar.com/2013/01/14/notes-on-distributed-systems-for-young-bloods/
 - The Fallacies of Distributed Computing is a classic text on mistaken assumptions we make designing distributed systems. http://www.rgoarchitects.com/Files/fallacies.pdf
 - Christopher Meiklejohn has a list of key papers in distributed systems. http://christophermeiklejohn.com/distributed/systems/2013/07/12/readings-in-distributed-systems.html
+- Dan Creswell has a lovely reading list. https://dancres.github.io/Pages/

 ### Trees

+- Martin Kleppmann's [Designing Data-Intensive Applications](https://dataintensive.net/) offers a thorough tour of distributed systems for practitioners.
 - Nancy Lynch's "Distributed Algorithms" is a comprehensive overview of the field from a more theoretical perspective